noahsimcoe/Noah-README-Generator/Develop/README.md

   ## Installation
-  To install necessary dependencies, run the following command: npm i
+  To install necessary dependencies, run the following command:
+      <br>npm i</br>

   ## Usage
+  djdjddjdjd

   ## License
-  This project is licensed under the apache license.
-More can be viewed about this license by clicking here [apache](https://choosealicense.com/licenses/apache/).
+  This project is licensed under the apache license, click <a href="(https://choosealicense.com/licenses/apache/)">here</a> to learn more about this license.

   ## Contributing
+  djdjdjdjdjd

   ## Tests
-  To run tests, run the following command: npm test
+  To run tests, run the following command:
+      <br><div style = "background:grey">npm test</div></br>

   ## Questions
-  If you have any questions about the repo, open an issue or contact me directly at f.
-You can find more of my work at [f](http://github.com/f).
+  If you have any questions about the repo, open an issue or contact me directly at fjfjfjfjffjfjfj.
+You can find more of my work at [fjfjfjfj](http://github.com/fjfjfjfj).